Rhode Island Promise Scholarship Program Policies and Procedures (S-19)

 1.3 On-track to graduate on time: means the standard determined by CCRI in establishing the expectation of a student to graduate with an associate degree within two (2) years of enrollment (recognizing that some students, including students who require developmental education, are double majors, or are enrolled in certain professional programs may require extended time for degree completion)

-1.4 Recipient-student: means a student attending CCRI who qualifies to receive the Rhode Island Promise Scholarship pursuant to RIGL§16-107-6
+1.4 Recipient-student: means a student attending CCRI who qualifies to receive the Rhode Island Promise Scholarship pursuant to RIGL §16-107-6

 1.5 “Scholarship program” means the Rhode Island Promise Scholarship program that is established pursuant to RIGL §16-107-3

-1.6 State refers to the State of Rhode Island and Providence Plantations
+1.6 State refers to the State of Rhode Island

 In addition, whenever used in these policies and procedures, the term listed below shall have the following meaning: